Dtlvoigt/DnDPinboard/README.md

 # DnDPinboard

-A web app for quickly looking up and organizing spells, monsters, classes, etc for 5e.
+A web app for quickly looking up spells, monsters, classes, and other 5e items.